mincrmatt12/nmfu/README.md

 and assigns its result into the named _output-variable_.
 The _append-statement_ instead appends whatever is matched by the _match-expression_ into the named _output-variable_ which must by a string type.
 Additionally, if the argument to an _append-statement_ is a _math-expression_, then the result of evaluating the expression will be treated as a character code and appended to the string.

 The _call-stmt_ instantiates a macro or calls a hook.
-Note that there is currently no valid way to pass parameters to either, and as such the expressions provided will be ignored, although may in future be used as C-style macro arguments or passed to the underlying hook function.
+Note that there is currently no valid way to pass parameters to a hook, and as such the expressions provided in that case will be ignored.
+Macro arguments are always parsed as generic expressions and then interpreted according to the type given to them at declaration.

 If a hook and macro have the same name, the macro will take priority.
+Priority is undefined if a macro argument and global hook or macro share a name.

 The _break-statement_ is explained along with loops in a later section.